evandana/learning-react/react-training/react-training-day-2.md

  - What state do I have?
  - When do I change state?
  - Explicit over implicit
+ - pass array of states to app to replay specific scenario

 <a name="react-lifecycle"></a>
 ## React Lifecycle